This post may contains affiliate links, which means I receive a small commission at no cost to you. Please read the full disclosure here.

 Make the decision of what is more important – limiting spending or accumulating stuff.

-Personally, we limited our spending while we paid off $53K in debt.
+Personally, we limited our spending immensely while we paid off $53K in debt.
+Plus most of it was on the little $1-5 purchases!
 The interesting thing we never went back to our old spending habits.

 4. Invest (Earn Passive Income)